-- 1. Remove destroyed Armies/
+- 1. Remove destroyed armies/ fleets from play (+4)

-Fleets from play (if difference is 4 or more)

-- 2. Discard all other cards
+- Discard other cards

-- 3. Adjust VP and winner draws extra cards
+- 3. Adjust VP & draw cards

 - 4. Draw 4 cards, keep max 9 cards

-- 5. Move red Token to next battle
+- Move red Pawn

-9. PREPARATION
+8. PREPARATION

-1. Check on the Battle track for which player is the attacker.
+1. Check on the Battle track which player is the attacker.
 That player draws a certain number of extra cards from his supply as indicated on the board.

-Example: The Central Powers are the attackers and draw 1 extra card.
+The Central Powers are the attackers and draw 1 extra card.

 2. First, the attacker can play one "Special" card, then the defender.
 This is an optional action.
-Note: For Sea battles not all "Special" cards are applicable.
+Note: for Sea battles not all "Special" cards are applicable.

-3. Both players can exchange up to 3 cards.
+3. Both players can exchange 1 to 3 cards.
 Play the cards face-up on your Discard pile and draw the same number of cards from your Supply.
-Do not replace the cards one by one, instead all at once.
+Do not replace the cards one by one, but all at once.

-10. COMBAT
+9. COMBAT

-1. Deployment: a land battle takes place on 3 fronts (Left, Center and Right) while a sea battle takes place on 3 zones (Vanguard, Center and Rear).
+1. Deployment: a land battle takes place on 3 fronts (left, centre and right) while a sea battle takes place on 3 zones (vanguard, centre and rear).
 For game purposes, this makes no difference.